When are tax returns due? That is, what is the tax return due date?

 Are there a de minimus number of days before the local taxation authorities will apply the economic employer approach?
 If yes, what is the de minimus number of days?

-No minus number of days apply, the economic employer approach is in principle applicable as of day 1.
+No de minimus number of days apply, the economic employer approach is in principle applicable as of day 1.

 What categories are subject to income tax in general situations?